burlachenkok/exploring-python3/python3-note.md

 A module is a file containing Python definitions and statements.

 The file name is the module name with the suffix `.py`.
-Python module files are files written with Python language and in general they look like usual scripts.
+Python module files are files written with Python language, and in general, they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

 Typically, you can launch the Python module as a script if the authors of the module provides some utility functionality either with `python script_name.py` or